Helmuth von Moltke the Elder: Austro-Prussian War

 Bismarck, Roon, Moltke, three leaders of Prussia in the 1860s.
 Drawing with three cut-out heads.

 Moltke planned and led the military operations during the Austro-Prussian War of 1866.
 In the strategy for the war, the main points are as follows.
 First Moltke demonstrated a concentration of effort.
 There were two enemy groups opposing the Prussians, the Austro-Saxon armies, 270,000 and their allied North and South German armies, some 120,000 strong.
 The Prussian forces were smaller by some 60,000 but Moltke was determined to be superior at the decisive point.
 Moltke divided the Prussian Army into three field armies: the First Army, the Second Army, and the Army of the Elbe.
-The First Army consisted of three army corps, a cavalry corps of six brigades and 300 guns, gathering near Görlitz (Prince Friedrich Karl).
-The Second Army consisted of four army corps, a cavalry division and 336 guns, near Neisse (Crown Prince Frederick William).
-The Army of the Elbe consisted of three divisions, two cavalry brigades and 144 guns in the cantonments around Torgau (General Karl von Bittenfeld).
-Besides the three field armies, three more divisions were stationed at Altona (General Edwin von Manteuffel), one at Minden (General Eduard von Falckenstein) and one at Wetzlar (General Gustav von Beyer).
+The First Army consisted of three army corps, a cavalry corps of six brigades, and 300 guns, gathering near Görlitz (Prince Friedrich Karl).
+The Second Army consisted of four army corps, a cavalry division, and 336 guns, near Neisse (Crown Prince Frederick William).
+The Army of the Elbe consisted of three divisions, two cavalry brigades, and 144 guns in the cantonments around Torgau (General Karl von Bittenfeld).
+Besides the three field armies, three more divisions were stationed at Altona (General Edwin von Manteuffel), one at Minden (General Eduard von Falckenstein), and one at Wetzlar (General Gustav von Beyer).
 The three field armies, placed to attack Austria, consisted of some 278,000 men, leaving just 48,000 men remaining to defend against Austria's German allies.
-Those 48,000, led by Falckenstein, managed to capture the Hanoverian Army in less than two weeks and then to attack and drive away the south German forces.
+Those 48,000, led by Falckenstein, captured the Hanoverian Army in less than two weeks and then attacked and drove away the south German forces.